unicode-org/icu/icu4c/source/data/cldr-icu-readme.txt

 #
 # b) CLDR-related variables
 #
-# CLDR_DIR:      For most of the process, this is the path to the to root of
+# CLDR_DIR:      This is the path to the to root of standard CLDR sources, below
-#                standard CLDR sources, below which are the common and
+#                which are the common and tools directories.
-#                tools directories.
-For running LdmlConverter, this needs to be
-#                temporarily reset to the parallel root for the production data,
-#                corresponding to $CLDR_TMP_DIR/production (see description of
-#                CLDR_TMP_DIR below).
+#
 # CLDR_CLASSES:  Path to the CLDR Tools classes directory.
 If not set, defaults
 #                to $CLDR_DIR/tools/java/classes
 #